BuenaBaya/di-workshop-01-intro-to-p5/README.md

 ```

 **What might these lines do?**
+These are the values of the colours red (r), green (g), blue (b) between 0 and 255.
+Lower values represent less presence of the noted colours, with 0 being absent, and 255 being fully present.

 **What happens if you change the numbers?**
+Changing individual values will edit the colour profile of the background, creating a new colour from the mix of these three colour values.
+Using these three colours as a primary base, a multitude of colours across a gamut can be represented, including black (all at 0) and white (all at 255).

 **What numbers are allowed / What numbers have an effect?**
+Values from 0 to 255 are effective.
+Numbers below 0 will act as 0, and numbers above 255 will act as 255.

 Look at this line: